elgw/edt/README.md

 ![3D timings](timings_3D.png)

 ## TODO
- * Write tests for corner cases and for invalid input, then handle those cases.
-For example, crashes when more threads than pixels for a dimension.
+ * Write tests for corner cases and for invalid input.
  * ND image implementation?
- * Finnish Python wrapper.
+ * Especially the Python wrapper needs some attention.
+ * The scheduling of the threads could for sure be optimized to handle more exotic cases better.

 ## References:
  1. Mishchenko, 2012.
 Code on [matlab file exchange](https://se.mathworks.com/matlabcentral/fileexchange/15455-3d-euclidean-distance-transform-for-variable-data-aspect-ratio).